 This significant investment by Deloitte—a further $138 million to fund the combination—will not only benefit the Asia Pacific firm and their clients’ regional activity, but also to support Asia Pacific clients doing business outside of the region and non-Asia-based clients doing business there.
 The unified member firm gives Deloitte a key competitive advantage, improves its ability to serve the largest global clients and will help attract and retain talent, and which is slated to extend from India to Japan and Korea to Australia.

-The Tilt to Asia initiative has prioritized Deloitte’s two services groups, for China and Japan, serving both local multinational corporations and those from outside serving the region.
+The Tilt to Asia initiative has prioritised Deloitte’s two services groups, for China and Japan, serving both local multinational corporations and those from outside serving the region.
 Major investments are also being made to scale technology consulting and cyber services, as well as to serve the fast-growing high-net-worth individual and family-owned enterprises within the private segment.

 It is clear that the future is in Asia.